 Hurry up and slow down…before it’s too late.

 Do you have any questions or comments?
 Maybe some of your own wisdom to share?
-Let us know in the comments section below.
+Let me know in the comments section below.